damianwojakowski/knajpy/README.md

 # Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\

+Using React 17.0.1

 ## Available Scripts